 The LIVE version of this course is ongoing during 2021.
 You can still sign up for online access to all of the course materials on demand (like Netflix for theory).
 We have designed the course to offer you support as you work through the book.
 Watch the replays, use the flashcards and other supplemental videos we create, ask us questions, discuss concepts with other students.
 Request a practice buddy so that you can work through the book together—keeping each other on track.

 While the opportunity to watch the sessions live is past, you will still receive the replay videos (uploaded the same day), homework, and email reminders, as well as access to our discussion group to ask questions throughout the year.
 As questions arise, Mary Lynn may do a quick extra video to explain something, all of which will be permanently available in HD Homeland to everyone who signs up.

-This course is an invaluable companion to the book, and one that you can go back and reference whenever a question occurs.
+This course is an invaluable companion to the book (note that you must purchase the book separately), and one that you can go back and reference whenever a question occurs.

 Which one of these is you?

 • A beginning player who would like to learn some music theory—explained especially for the hammered dulcimer in bite-sized portions so that you can build a great foundation for your playing.